 The following day we passed a number of ancient Turkic stone statues and pre-hictoric petroglyphs before camping at the mouth of Baga Turgen.
 From our campsite, we trekked up to a spectacular lookout with stunning views of across the spectacular terrain that would provide the epic backdrop to our forthcoming adventure; an untouched, wild frontier where seas of grass baked golden by the sun morph into snowy peaks and sweeping glacial valleys.

 And so, armed with special permits, we trekked into two 'hidden valleys' to unearth parts of the beautiful landscape known only to local Tuva and Kazakh hunters, including one high altitude lake where we caught a fleeting glimpse of an Altai bear and her two cubs.
 Traversing the Altai, the expedition then culminated in a hike up the largest glacier in the country and an awe-inspiring 4000m panorama, atop Malchin Peak, over China, Russia and Kazakhstan.

-Please note that in 2017, our main focus will be on running a photography-based eaglehunter adventure which will run from July 28 to August 7 in collaboration with the 2016 National Geographic Travel Photographer of the Year.
-For groups of at least four people however, we are still happy to design customized treks in the region for pre-arranged groups of friends and families.
+*Please note that for groups of at least four people, we are happy to design customized treks in the region for pre-arranged groups of friends and families.